onehashai/onehash-connect/zerver/webhooks/circleci/doc.md

-Zulip supports integration with CircleCI and can notify you of your job and workflow statuses.
+Connect supports integration with CircleCI and can notify you of your job and workflow statuses.
 This integration currently supports using CircleCI with GitHub, BitBucket and GitLab.